mit-dci/opencx/features.md

  - Accounts

+## Important note
+There are multiple ways to create an "exchange," one of which is what I'm currently trying to make, but hopefully the APIs I make are robust enough such that the other type can be made as well.
+There are **Dealer markets** and **Auction markets**.
+I'm currently making a dealer market, which uses competitive buy and sell orders and a market maker, in this case the exchange, to actually facilitate trades.
+Auction markets are _very_ similar, in fact the exact same but without a market maker.

 ## Wallets

 Of course users have their own wallets, but there needs to be some way to make a deposit to a certain account.